roman-milk/roman-milk.github.io/diane-learns-a-lesson.md

+===

- ****** Diane Learns a Lesson ****** bydawn1958© Jeff lifted her higher and felt her legs thrash around trying to stop the intense fucking.
+Jeff lifted her higher and felt her legs thrash around trying to stop the intense fucking.
 He yanked her hair hard and jerked her head backwards so she stared straight at the ceiling.
 "Not yet... wait.
 Wait for it...
 I want to fill your snatch with baby-cum!"

  Her stomach heaved and went into severe convulsions.
 For the first time in her life, she lost complete control, but suddenly it didn't matter.
 There was no reason for morality or any kind of decency.
 Her womanly juices coated the big cock and Diane knew the orgasm would haunt her forever.
 She was consumed by the daunting lust and nothing else mattered.
 "Gawd, I can't... can't... oh gawd, I'm cumming.
 I can't stop."